-- Monthly VAT return and its annexes: - To be submitted until the last day of the following month the transactions took places - In these VAT returns, the taxpayer must calculate the VAT due or the VAT credit amount to be refunded under certain conditions, or carried forward to the following VAT return - Monthly SAF-T files for purchases and sales - Interest and penalties - In the case of negligent conduct, the nonpayment or late payment of the VAT due is subject to a fine of 30% of the missing VAT amount. - Delay in the return: 5.862 UCF per infraction. - In the case of fraudulent behaviour (which is presumed), the fine doubles. - If the taxpayer proceeds with a supply of goods or services with no invoice or equivalent document support, the fine may be: - 7% of the value of the invoice not issued - 15% of the value of the invoice not issued, in the case of repeated failure - Interest may also be applicable if there is missing VAT
+- Monthly VAT return and its annexes: - to be submitted until the last working day of the month following that to which the transactions relate.
+All the respective annexes of the VAT return must also be submitted. - In their VAT returns, the taxpayer must calculate the VAT due or the VAT credit amount to be refunded under certain conditions, or carried forward to the following VAT return. - monthly SAF-T files for purchases and sales - interest and penalties. - In the case of negligent conduct, the nonpayment or late payment of the VAT due is subject to a fine of 30% of the missing VAT amount. - delay in the return: 5.862 UCF per infraction. - In the case of fraudulent behaviour (which is presumed), the fine doubles. - If the taxpayer proceeds with a supply of goods or services with no invoice or equivalent document support, the fine may be: - 7% of the value of the invoice not issued - 15% of the value of the invoice not issued. in the case of repeated failure. - Interest may also be applicable if there is missing VAT.